Share this post

 Portabellos are often used as a center-of-the-plate meat substitute.
 Marinated and grilled, you can use it as a burger, you could even use it to replicate a steak on the plate.

-Portobellos, Criminis, and White Button mushrooms– believe it or not– are the same mushroom with three different names, Agaricus bisporus.
+Portabellos, Creminis, and White Button mushrooms– believe it or not– are the same mushroom with three different names, Agaricus bisporus.
 In fact, all mushrooms of the button variety grown in the United States up until 1926 were brown, it’s in 1926 that a farmer in Pennsylvania discovered a patch of white button mushrooms growing and it changed the industry forever.

-Portobello mushrooms were a happy accident.
-It is thought a grower forgot a tray of Crimini and came back to large mushrooms that were fully mature and ready to spore.
+It is thought a grower forgot a tray of Cremini and came back to large mushrooms that were fully mature and ready to spore.
 They decided to pick them and taste him anyway, and thankfully they did because we have a wonderful plant-based meat substitute these days.

-If you want to stretch your ground beef out and not go 100% plant-based, consider grinding up some crimini mushrooms and mixing it in with your ground beef, it gives you that wonderful umami pop and adds a lot of moisture to your burger without adding more fat.
+If you want to stretch your ground beef out and not go 100% plant-based, consider grinding up some cremini mushrooms and mixing it in with your ground beef, it gives you that wonderful umami pop and adds a lot of moisture to your burger without adding more fat.
 More importantly, it’ll save you a little money because it’ll stretch out your hamburger meat a little longer.

 freshpoint produce 101 mushrooms crimini portabello white mushrooms